Alex Jones content that prompted bans vanishes from Twitter

 — Oliver Darcy (@oliverdarcy) August 9, 2018

 Among the messages it reviewed, CNN found video in which Muslims were degraded, people were attacked based on their gender identity, and individuals were harassed.
 Jones reportedly said Parkland, Fla., shooting survivors interviewed by the news media were actors and compared student David Hogg to members of the Nazi Party.
-In another video, Jones called CNN Senior Media Correspondent Brian Stelter the “literal demon spawn of the pit of Hell,” a “smiling leering Devil,” and a “degenerate sack of anti-human trash.”
-Stelter, the InfoWars founder said, was the “enemy… drunk on children’s blood.”
-He cackled: “You will Pay!
+In another video (now removed), Jones called CNN senior media correspondent Brian Stelter the “literal demon spawn of the pit of hell,” a “smiling, leering devil,” and a “degenerate sack of anti-human trash.”
+Stelter, the InfoWars founder said, was the “enemy . . . drunk on children’s blood.”
+He cackled: “You will pay!
 You will fall!”